Skip to main content

-Today, thanks to our generous supporters, we own 45 reserves covering over 1.4 million hectares, and are well on our way to doubling this area by 2030.
-We own properties that have been bought, gifted or bequeathed to us.
+Today, thanks to our generous supporters, we own 46 reserves that have been bought, gifted or bequeathed to us.
+These protect over 1.4 million hectares, and we're well on our way to doubling this area by 2030.

-We think strategically about everything we do.
-We buy and manage land in areas of high conservation value that are home to nationally significant ecosystems.
+We think strategically and buy land in areas of high conservation value, where there are nationally significant ecosystems.
 Reserves are chosen based on our capacity to help protect them in the face of emerging threats, and the degree to which they’re already protected through Australia’s National Reserve System – a combined network of public and privately protected lands.

-To best manage our resources we focus on priority landscapes (shaded in the map below) where there are conservation assets of national importance and we can make a significant difference.
+To best manage our resources we focus on priority landscapes where there are conservation assets of national importance and we can make a significant difference.

 Map of Australia showing the priority landscapes in which we focus our work.